Here are all the winners from the 2024 Grammys – rolling list

 Hit-Boy

-Jack Antonoff
+Jack Antonoff – winner

 Metro Boomin